About Matrix Table Questions

 Add whitespace is helpful for respondents on longer matrix tables.
 When enabled, whitespace is added periodically throughout the question.

 Have you ever wanted to make your matrix tables more readable by making the rows different colors?
 If you are using a branded static theme, in the old Look & Feel menu, you can change the Alternate Row option to do just this.

-You can randomize the choices in your Matrix Table.
-After you select the gear,
+You can randomize the choices in your matrix table in the Question behavior section:

 - Click Statement randomization to randomize statements.

-- Click Answer Randomization to randomize scale points.
+- Click Scale point randomization to randomize scale points.